umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/defining-content.md

 This will let you configure the editor settings - the Rich Text editor for this property.

 {% hint style="info" %}
 The name of the Data Type is based on the name of the Document Type, the name of the property, and the property editor.
-Flor example: _Home - Body Text - Rich Text editor_.
+For example: _Home - Body Text - Rich Text editor_.
 {% endhint %}

 Let's rename it to "Basic Rich Text editor" and only select the most necessary options.